Mexican War of Independence: Guerrero, Iturbide, and the Plan of Iguala

-The question of equality for all races was a key matter for Guerrero and other insurgents, many of whom were had African ancestry.
+The question of equality for all races was a key matter for Guerrero and other insurgents, many of whom had African ancestry.
 Iturbide accepted that important change.
 The two men negotiated about how the merging of the old insurgent forces and the former royalist army would occur.
 Iturbide wrote the final draft of the Plan of Iguala, named for the place where it was proclaimed on 24 February 1821.
 Iturbide proclaimed three principles, or "guarantees", for Mexican independence from Spain.
 Mexico would be an independent monarchy governed by King Ferdinand, another Bourbon prince or some other conservative European prince; creoles would be given equal rights and privileges to peninsulares; and the Roman Catholic Church in Mexico would retain its privileges and position as the established religion of the land.

 To reach an accord that both sides would accept, the plan explicitly laid out the terms of equality.
 For people of mixed race, point 12 made explicit "All inhabitants of New Spain, without distinction to their being Europeans, Africans, or Indians, are citizens of this Monarchy with the option to seek all employment according to their merits and virtues."
 For European whites, their privileged place in Mexico was to be maintained, guaranteeing their place in existing positions in government.
 "All branches of the government service will remain without alteration, and that all those presently employed in politics, the church, civilian business, or the military will retain the same positions held at present."
 Racial designations of Mexicans and distinctions between creole and peninsular Spaniards were abolished.

 After convincing his troops to accept the Plan of Iguala, Iturbide persuaded Guerrero to join his forces in support of this conservative independence movement.
 A new army, the Army of the Three Guarantees, was placed under Iturbide's command to enforce the plan.
 The plan was so broadly based that it appealed both patriots and loyalists.
 The goal of independence and the protection of Roman Catholicism brought together most factions.
 To symbolize these three guarantees of unity, religion, and independence, Iturbide adopted a green, white, and red flag; these colors are still used in the modern Mexican flag.

 Although the alliance of Iturbide and Guerrero resulted in the Plan of Iguala, there was not universal acclaim of the accord.
 A number of important insurgents, including Juan Álvarez, Pedro Ascensio and Gordiano Guzmán rejected it.
 Guzmán articulated his objection to the plan, saying that it guaranteed the privileges of the elites, welcomed opportunists who supported independence late in the struggle, and cast doubt on the clause that was to guarantee racial equality.
 He focused on the final words that guaranteed rights "according to their merits and virtues". Álvarez, Ascencio and Guzmán declined to join the Army of the Three Guarantees, the military force created by Iturbide and Guerrero, but did continue to fight the royalists.